 Or maybe write a non-fiction book from scratch .
 I think after this year, I have become less scared of getting ugly criticism or bad reviews.
 I have realized that I am not famous enough to be hated, so the worst thing that can happen to writers like me is that people don’t read enough, for which we have to keep figuring out ways to improve the reach.
 At least the fear is gone now!

-- Go to a cold place in India with my husband
+- Go to a cold place in India with my partner

 A vacation in the hills.
 Simla, Manali or Nainital or maybe Sikkim… Momos and pahad wali Maggie.

-My husband went to college in Simla and some of our relatives are there currently, so this is likely to happen, of course covid willing!
+My partner went to college in Simla and some of our relatives are there currently, so this is likely to happen, of course covid willing!
 I also want to go to a beach in foreign and wear a swim suit.
 I always wear shorts at a beach, I have not worn anything less than that as I feel too conscious.
 But yes, I do want to do that once in my lifetime!
 Beaches remind me that I also want to go to Goa!
-Ever since I have got married my husband and I talk in terms of visiting places that we have visited before separately ‘but saath mein nahi gaye hain!’
+Ever since I have met my partner and I talk in terms of visiting places that we have visited before separately ‘but saath mein nahi gaye hain!’